cdrolet/dotfiles/README.md

 1. Update your current local dotfiles repo with latest remote changes.

-2. Scan this repo and subfolders for every file and folder starting with a dot Only the root and the first level of subfolder are scanned.
+2. Scan this repo and subfolders for every file and folder starting with a dot.
+   Only the root and the first level of subfolder are scanned.

 3. Propose to the user the following list of changes:
   - Create symlinks from your home directory to the files from step 2.